chrometoasters/front-end-developer-test/README.md

-# Front-end developer test

-## Chrometoaster Front-end developer pre-meeting task
+# Chrometoaster Front-end developer pre-meeting task

 Thanks for taking the time to complete this pre-meeting task.
 It's not a test — please don't think of it like that, there's no 'right answer'.
 It's an intentionally open brief that allows both parties to talk about approaches to front-end development.
 Why you do a particular thing, in a particular way, is as much of interest to us as whether it's best practice or not.